gentimouton/projects-todo/README.md

 Builder/assembler item-game
 ===
 Building a complex system (computer, car, boat) from hardware parts requires knowledge of constraints, synergies, and co-requirements.
 Theme: you own a shop where customers want to buy a system with particular features (eg latest graphics card or low power consumption).
 Core loop: optimize a build by selecting the best/cheapest parts that synergize well.
 Like http://pcpartpicker.com.
+Could add an auction house to it.
 Long loop: make profits from selling systems, unlock new parts from manufacturers, gain a customer rep (eg super cheap but often breaks, great customer service but overpriced), and gain manufacturer rep (sell Nvidia and AMD won't talk to you).

 Stories for data scientists